Class Descriptions and Instructor Information

 Q. P. R. stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.

 Suicidal thoughts are common.
-Suicide threats and attempts are less common, but much more frequent that most people realize.
+Suicide threats and attempts are less common but much more frequent than most people realize.
 Suicide is the most common psychiatric emergency and a leading cause of death in America and around the world.

 Course: 90 munites.
 Materials provided.
 Food is provided when a session is held during a mealtime.